 - Race tracks

 The continuous advancement of technology has also spearheaded the migration of casinos into the digital space, heralding the age of internet gambling.
-Virtually the full complement of offline casino games is available as online casino games too.
+Virtually the full complement of offline casino games is available as online casino games, with new and even more exciting experiences being created too.
 What’s more, each of the classic casino games comes with a multitude of variations on online casinos.
-These online casinos give you the opportunity to either play for real money online or to simply play free casino games for entertainment or practice.
+These online casinos give you the opportunity to either play for real money online or simply play free casino games for entertainment or practice.
 The benefits of playing online are well documented and include (but are not limited to):

 - It’s safe and secure to play online